-Then, Saturday morning, I slipped downtown when I realized the local Veterans Day Parade was about to begin.
+Then, Saturday morning, I slipped downtown to attend the local Veterans Day Parade.

 I had an unexpected emotional blow when a vehicle came by with Gold Star Mothers.
 I figure there were at least some attendees lining the street that didn't not know the significance of that designation -- that these were mothers who'd lost a son or daughter in service of the country.